danielbuhr/REMM_SWATplus_SensitivityAnalysis/README.md

 # SWATplus

 This folder contains code and data for setup, simulation, and post-processing of SWATplus simulations.
+Parameters_2.csv includes the names and shorthand for the studied input parameters.
+Simulation_Correlation.R sets up the model inputs and runs the simulation.
+Analysis.R performs the different sensitivity analyses.
+Plots.R recreates plots seen in the manuscript and supplementary material.
 SWAT+ input files are too large to provide here.

 # Sensitivity Analysis